deanbaker/deanbaker/README.md

 - Drive initiatives across Technology that will directly feed into your Learning & Development, as well as general ways of working.
 - Reduce the friction you face day-to-day.
 This will come in all shapes and sizes; some will be quick wins we can drive together, some might be larger pieces of work that will need the whole team behind.

-Sometimes people read my role as _"the person who will tell us what to do, and how to do it"_.
+Sometimes people read my role as _"the person who will tell us exactly what to do, and how to do it"_.
 I am not here to do that; I am here to make sure that you have to tools and resources to get the job done.
 I will most certainly have opinions about many things, and I expect to be respectfully challenged by you!
 I am not here to dictate or tell you what to do.
 I will be as direct as I can in my support of your work.

-> I see myself as a force multiplier, by that I mean someone who can help move your career forward by supporting your personal L&D, aligned to our technology strategy, and removing potential roadblocks or friction to enable you to do your best work.
+> My main goal is to be someone who can help move your career forward by supporting your personal L&D, aligned to our technology strategy, and removing potential roadblocks or friction to enable you to do your best work.

 ## One-on-ones